 Bearded dragons keep their mouths open for several reasons.
 First, they do this while basking to regulate their body temperature.

 It is also a common sign of aggression, especially when displayed alongside other aggressive behaviors.
-However, at times it is a defensive behavior.

 In rare cases, an open mouth can indicate a respiratory infection.